PickYourOwn.org

 • Salsa mix or your own seasonings.
 The Ball salsa mix sells for about $2.00 to $4.00 per packet.
 A packet will make about a 7 pint jars, so you will need to divide the seasoning packet contents into 7 equal amounts, and only use 1/7th.
 Or see below for seasonings.

-• 1 Water bath Canner (a huge pot to sterilize the jars after filling (about $30 to $35 - $30 at mall kitchen stores and local "big box" stores.
+• 1 water bath canner (a huge pot to sanitize the jars after filling (about $30 to $35 - $30 at mall kitchen stores and local "big box" stores.
 Note: we sell canners, supplies and kits through our affiliates: click here or see the bottom of this page) Tomatoes are on the border between the high-acid fruits that can be preserved in a boiling-water bath and the low-acid fruits, vegetables and meats that need pressure canning

-• Pint canning jars (Ball or Kerr jars can be found at Publix, Kroger, Safeway and local "big box" stores - about $8 per dozen jars including the lids and rings).
-Be sure to get wide mouth jars to fit the pickles in!
-Pint size works best!
+• Pint (or smaller) canning jars (Ball or Kerr jars can be found at Publix, Kroger, Safeway and local "big box" stores - about $13 per dozen 8-ounce jars, more for quilted design or larger jars, including the lids and rings).

 • Lids - thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
 They may only be used once.